Skip to main content

 • Stored only within the booking

-• Not saved to the guest profile
+• Not saved to the Customer's guest profile

-Custom Fields are appropriate when:
+Custom fields are appropriate when:

-• The required information is not covered by predefined, systemic fields
+• The required information is not covered by predefined systemic fields

 • The data applies only to a specific product/activity